laravel/docs/structure.md

 <a name="the-routes-directory"></a>
 #### The Routes Directory

 The `routes` directory contains all of the route definitions for your application.
-By default, several route files are included with Laravel: `web.php`, and `console.php`.
+By default, two route files are included with Laravel: `web.php` and `console.php`.

-The `web.php` file contains routes that the `RouteServiceProvider` places in the `web` middleware group, which provides session state, CSRF protection, and cookie encryption.
+The `web.php` file contains routes that Laravel places in the `web` middleware group, which provides session state, CSRF protection, and cookie encryption.
 If your application does not offer a stateless, RESTful API then all your routes will most likely be defined in the `web.php` file.

 The `console.php` file is where you may define all of your closure based console commands.
 Each closure is bound to a command instance allowing a simple approach to interacting with each command's IO methods.
 Even though this file does not define HTTP routes, it defines console based entry points (routes) into your application.